Superrehtard/old_diaspora_wiki/Developer-Feature-Wishlist.md

 ### 15) Document the code.
 Please document the existing code and also consider documenting your code as much as you can when you send us a pull request.
 It helps others who fork the repository to understand and work on it.

+### 16) I second the above.
+Document the code.
+There is not much in line documentation at all.
+Perhaps it would make a good test for the workflow to ensure that the code additions include some sort of in line notes.